giampaolo/psutil/README.rst

 Donate
 ======

 A lot of time and effort went into making psutil as it is today.
-If you whish to help its future development consider making me a `donation <https://gmpy.dev/donate>`__.
+If you wish to help its future development consider making me a `donation <https://gmpy.dev/donate>`__.

 Projects using psutil